Clayton Colvin

-Clayton Colvin (born 1976) is an American abstract painter, multimedia artist, collagist, and curator of contemporary art who lives and works in Birmingham, Alabama.
+Clayton Colvin (born 1976) is an American abstract painter, multimedia artist, collagist, curator of contemporary art, and writer who lives and works in Birmingham, Alabama.

 Education

-Colvin received a BA in Art History from New York University in 1999 and an MA Ed. in Art Education from the University of Alabama at Birmingham in 2003.
-He received his Master of Fine Arts (MFA) degree in painting from the University of Alabama in Tuscaloosa, AL in 2005.
+Colvin received a Bachelor's Degree in Art History from New York University in 1999 and a Master's Degree in Art Education from the University of Alabama at Birmingham in 2003.
+He received his Master of Fine Arts degree in painting from the University of Alabama in Tuscaloosa, AL in 2005.

-Colvin interned for Agnes, a photography art gallery in Birmingham, AL for several summers while attending University.
+Colvin interned for Agnes, a photography art gallery in Birmingham, AL for several summers while attending university.
 As an undergraduate he interned for the Jack Tilton Gallery in New York City, NY.